NestorToscano/nestortoscano.com/README.md

 ### 1. Digital Ocean VPS
 - Created a Ubuntu Live Droplet with custom IPV4 address
   - (Possibly soon to integrate an IPV6 address)
+- On Raspbery Pi with Ubuntu, I obtained the static IPV4 address

 ### 2. Domain/Nameserver Configuration
 - Registered a domain: `nestortoscano.com` using IONOS